seandstewart/bardly/pending/problems/measure-for-measure/uncut.md

 To her unhappy brother Claudio?

 **ISABELLA**
-Why ‘her unhappy brother’? let me ask,
+Why 'her unhappy brother'? let me ask,
 The rather for I now must make you know
 I am that Isabella and his sister.

 **LUCIO**
 Gentle and fair, your brother kindly greets you:
-Not to be weary with you, he’s in prison.
+Not to be weary with you, he's in prison.

 **ISABELLA**
 Woe me! for what?